Spurgeon008/Fashion-Assistant-AI-VTON-/README_FRONTEND.md

-# 🎨 GreatKart Frontend Improvements
+# 🎨 SmartFitStudios Frontend Improvements

 ## Welcome! 👋

-Your GreatKart e-commerce website has received a **complete modern UI/UX overhaul**.
+Your SmartFitStudios e-commerce website has received a **complete modern UI/UX overhaul**.
 This README will guide you through everything you need to know.

 ---